 Staff members are at least 17 years of age, but typically older university students.
-They hold a current Bronze Cross or NLS in lifesaving (or equivalent) and a Standard First Aid/CPR certification.
+They hold a current Bronze Cross or National Lifeguard in lifesaving (or equivalent) and a Standard First Aid/CPR certification.
 Staff are also encouraged to complete the Wilderness First Aid (Basic) course.
-Our staff are trained on various medical needs and conditions specific to children with physical disabilities.
-Camp Awakening staff are also expected to have relevant experience camping, canoe-tripping and working with youth with physical disabilities.
+Our staff are trained to offer support with personal care routines as 'caregivers', but are not medical or health professionals.
+Camp Awakening staff are also expected to have relevant experience camping, canoe-tripping, and working with youth with physical disabilities.

 The boys’ and girls' programs each have their own staff which is comprised of a Program Director and two counsellors who are employed by Camp Awakening for the entire summer.